Pre-Kindergarten and Kindergarten

 Our basic goal of social studies education for Kindergarten – Third Grade is to prepare young people to be humane, rational, and participating citizens in a world that is becoming increasingly interdependent.
 Teachers teach ten interdisciplinary thematic strands as a guide for developing the curriculum.
 Through the stories of intriguing people, exciting places, and fascinating events that make social studies relevant to their lives, students gain a global perspective.
 They also learn the social studies themes and skills they need to become informed, participating citizens who consider diverse points of view, use critical thinking skills, and are active in their communities.

-Our Lower School science program designed for grades Kindergarten – Third helps students spark that curiosity to inspire the next generation of innovators and inventors to ask more WHYs, think more critically, and become creative problems solvers.
+Our Lower School science program, for grades Kindergarten-Fifth, helps students spark that curiosity to inspire the next generation of innovators and inventors to ask more whys, think more critically, and become creative problem solvers.
 Teachers empower students to develop a foundational understanding of science at an early age through conceptual learning and hands-on activities while teaching life, earth, and physical sciences.
 Inquiry skills are used by observing, inferring, classifying, measuring, using numbers, communicating, predicting, interpreting data, forming a hypothesis, using variables, experimenting, making models, and defining based on observations in which the students acquire knowledge about the natural world.

-In grades Pre-Kindergarten – Fifth, students participate in a Christmas Concert, Grandparents’ Day Celebration Concert with art exhibits.
+In grades Pre-Kindergarten – Fifth, students participate in a Veteran’s Day Program, a Christmas Concert, and a Grandparents’ Day Celebration Concert with art exhibits.
 Different programs are used for each subject thus maximizing the students’ learning.

 Lower School students explore fundamental music concepts and continue to develop their singing, performance, and listening skills as they progress through the grades.

-Lower School choir is offered in grades three – five.
+The Lower School choir is offered in grades three-five.

 Lower School students use technology as a natural extension of their day.
 Students are exposed to technology in Pre-Kindergarten on their mini iPads as learning centers.
-Kindergarten – Third Grade students use their mini iPads to research, explore, write, present and create.
+Kindergarten – Fifth Grade students use their mini iPads to research, explore, write, present, and create.

-Grades 1 – 5 enjoy a curriculum based, hands-on enrichment class of labs reinforcing science concepts introduced in the classroom.
+Grades Kindergarten-Fifth enjoys a curriculum-based, hands-on enrichment class of labs reinforcing science concepts introduced in the classroom.
 These labs are taught on and above grade levels to enhance the classroom content.

-Our CA Lower School Art program provides each student access to self-discovery, creative problem solving, developing craftsmanship within their skills and learning how to visually communicate ideas.
-We do one or more of these tasks in each class, everyday.
+Thinking creatively and having artistic perspective drives the experiences of our youngest artists in the art room.
+Our Lower School Art curriculum provides each student access to self-discovery, creative problem solving, developing craftsmanship within their skills, and learning how to visually communicate ideas.
+Students engage in one or more of these tasks in each class, every day.
 We live in a world where a picture says a thousand words, and we are teaching our students how to look at those pictures and interpret what they are seeing.
-Art is providing our students priceless lessons in developing their thinking and interpreting of our world.
+Art is providing our students with priceless lessons in developing their thinking and interpreting our world.

-Physical education’s primary goal is to develop students’ fundamental movement skills within a variety of developmentally appropriate games and activities, stressing movement education, awareness of fitness components and motor skills.
+Physical education’s primary goal is to develop students’ fundamental movement skills within a variety of developmentally appropriate games and activities, stressing movement education, awareness of fitness components, and motor skills.
 The program will also enhance students’ personal fitness and provides them with the knowledge and skills necessary to engage in a variety of physical activities.
-Personal and social responsibility, self-directed learning, and problem solving skills are also reinforced throughout the K-5 physical education curriculum.
+Personal and social responsibility, self-directed learning, and problem-solving skills are also reinforced throughout the PK-5 physical education curriculum.

 FUSE Curriculum Guide